mctrl-io/mctrl/README.md

   I visited Fox at his hole on the outskirts of the Mojave Desert to ask him some questions.

-  Q: Hi there, Fox.
+  Gustav: Hi there, Fox.
 Do you have any questions before we get started?

-  A: Hello, Gustav.
+  Fox: Hello, Gustav.
 Thank you for visiting.
 Yes, I do have a question.
 Why do they call you the testy reporter with a heart of gold?

-  Q: That's a little bit personal, bro.
+  Gustav: That's a little bit personal, bro.

-  A: I'm sorry.
+  Fox: I'm sorry.

-  Q: I mean, I don't come into your house and start demanding answers about your personal life.
+  Gustav: I mean, I don't come into your house and start demanding answers about your personal life.

-  A: Actually, you literally just did that.
+  Fox: Actually, you literally just did that.

-  Q: Let's get started, shall we?
+  Gustav: Let's get started, shall we?

-  A: Fine by me, Gustav.
+  Fox: Fine by me, Gustav.
 It's your blog.

-  Q: You're correct about that.
+  Gustav: You're correct about that.
 Anyway, if you're done wasting everyone's time, we can get started.
 What's the greatest mission that you want to see achieved on earth?
 And don't use this as an excuse to start Bible thumping.

-  A: Wow.
+  Fox: Wow.
 Okay.
 Let me think.
 That's a tough one to sum up.
 No Christiaity allowed here?
 That's cold, Gustav...
 Okay, got it.
 For me, I'll declare Mission Accomplished when the world affirms what a shameful waste it's been to pour our time and treasure into the Metaverse, spiraling ever deeper into our own imaginations through VR and fake worlds with nothing good to bring into the real world -- in fact, usually seeking departure from the real world -- when we should've been on MetaMission the whole time.

-  Q: I see what you did there, trying to encode your Christian faith into something even I can agree with.
+  Gustav: I see what you did there, trying to encode your Christian faith into something even I can agree with.

-  A: Yes, Gustav, even you can agree with the MetaMission.
+  Fox: Yes, Gustav, even you can agree with the MetaMission.

-  Q: That's nice to know, but I already knew that, and you're getting us off track.
+  Gustav: That's nice to know, but I already knew that, and you're getting us off track.
 Please tell our readers why you're qualified to code all this stuff and save the world for everyone.

-  A: First of all, I'm no savior, and secondly, I'm hardly going to code everything myself.
+  Fox: First of all, I'm no savior, and secondly, I'm hardly going to code everything myself.
 I can't wait to fully decentralize this open-source megaproject I have in mind.
 As for me and coding...

   I don't remember coding my first program, but I remember writing a Blackjack game in BASIC on a Tandy Pocket Computer.
 Wish I could find that thing.
 Later, in my teens, I learned about C++ and studied object-oriented programming for a few years, for no particular reason other than it gave me joy.
 Then I went to college and majored in creative writing and literature, which also gave me